Safeguarding

 Inclusion – we make every effort to support children and families with additional needs.
 We have a Special Needs and Disability Coordinator (SENDCo); a dedicated Inclusion Mentor and trained Wellbeing Support Workers (WSWs).
 We also work with Jigsaw4U who provide play and art therapy.

-Child Protection – we have five Designated Safeguarding Leads: Mrs Broers, Mr Kench, Mrs Rix, Mrs Parker and Mrs Warren and they all receive regular training.
+Child Protection – we have four Designated Safeguarding Leads: Mrs Rix, Mr Kench, Mrs Broers and Mrs Parker and they all receive regular training.
 They attend meetings, prepare reports and are responsible for transferring information about children subject to Child Protection Plans or Child in Need Plans.

 Referrals to other agencies - when a concern is raised that a child might be at risk of harm, we consult with the Children's First Contact Service (previously known as the Sutton Multi Agency Safeguarding Hub/the MASH) who give us advice and may ask us to make a referral to them.
 They have links with Children’s Services and the Police as well as other support agencies.